Kting voar

-The kting voar, also known as the khting vor, linh dương, or snake-eating cow is a bovid mammal reputed to exist in Cambodia and Vietnam.
+The kting voar, also known as the khting vor, linh dương, snake-eating cow, and the invalid Latin name Pseudonovibos spiralis, is a bovid mammal reputed to exist in Cambodia and Vietnam.
 The kting voar's existence as a real species should be regarded as questionable, and it is now thought to simply be a hoax made from water buffalo horns.

-Characteristics

-The kting voar is normally described as a cow-like animal with peculiar twisting horns about 20 in long and spotted fur.
-It often has some sort of connection with snakes, varying between stories.

-Names

-Kting voar is the animal's Khmer name.
-This was erroneously translated in the West as 'jungle sheep', leading to a mistaken assumption that the animal was related to sheep and goats.

-Adding to the confusion, the Vietnamese name linh dương, meaning "antelope" or "gnu", was once reported to refer to this animal.
-However, this is in fact a local name of the mainland serow.

-Other Khmer names possibly include kting sipuoh ("snake-eating cattle") and khting pôs.
-The Latinized binomial "Pseudonovibos spiralis" is invalid, given that the holotype for the species was identified as a domesticated cow.
-However, the name would mean "fake new cattle (with) spiral horns".

-Controversy
+Hoax

 For Western scientists, the first evidence supporting the kting voar's existence was a set of horns found by biologist Wolfgang Peter in a Ho Chi Minh City market.
 The horns were so unusual that Peter believed them to belong to a new species.

 No anatomical information, except for horns and frontlets, is available, so the phylogenetic status of the kting voar has been uncertain.
 Peter and Feiler proposed the relationships of P. spiralis with Antilopini, but morphological analyses by Dioli in 1995 and 1997, and Robert Timm and Brandt in 2001 suggest affinities within Bovini, while Nadler and others believe P. spiralis to be related to Caprini.
 Genetic studies using alleged kting voar specimens have produced confusing results.
 However, these results from DNA have been demonstrated to be cases of DNA contamination.

-All supposed kting voar specimens that were subject to DNA analysis to date have turned out to be artificially shaped cattle horns.
-The most likely explanation, given the DNA testing results and the unusual spotted fur (which is well known in domesticated, but unknown in wild cattle), seem to be that modern specimens at least are cattle horns shaped by a complicated technique in order to serve as anti-snake talismans.